srinman/aksdiskreplication/README.md

 ### Create remote snapshot

+This following yaml creates one volume snapshot and replicate that to remote region.

 - Create as many snapshots as needed for the volume (PVC)
 - Use different names for each VolumeSnapshot  for eg. azuredisk-volume-snapshot-nginxss-1-remote-v1, azuredisk-volume-snapshot-nginxss-1-remote-v2, etc.
 - Schedule VolumeSnapshot to create snapshots on a regular basis or with Velero
 - Use VolumeSnapshotContent to check the status of the snapshot creation if needed

 ```
 apiVersion: snapshot.storage.k8s.io/v1
 kind: VolumeSnapshot